 _______________

 What do you think?
 Too far out?
 Personally, I don't think so.
 There’s a high degree of match between the interpretations, movie details, and other cultural patterns.
-Like acceptable "superstitions," these interpretations are at least trying to be based on paying close attention, noticing patterns, making inferences, and listening to one's heart.
+Like acceptable "superstitions," these interpretations are at least trying to pay close attention, detect patterns, make inferences, and listen to the heart.

 Dream Symbolism

+If you didn’t flee at the first mention of symbolism, there’s a good chance that you also are open to interpreting gray areas.
 Going beyond movies, you may also sometimes “read the signs” in other ways, such as looking at your night dreams for possible clues to future events.
 Don’t worry.
 You’re not alone.
 In national surveys, roughly 75% of Americans say they believe that dreams sometimes predict the future.
-I myself am so fascinated with these beliefs that I wrote a whole book about them, titled Corner-Store Dreams
+I myself am so fascinated with these beliefs that I wrote a whole book about them, titled Corner-Store Dreams.

 In this book, I tell the true story of my unlikely friendship with Ranulfo Juárez, who in 2006 asked his dreams to tell him whether he should buy a small bakery so that he and his wife could make the bread and pastries they knew as kids in Mexico.
 Or would the bakery bankrupt his family and send him back to working the fields of Oregon?
 Sifting through his dreams every morning in search of answers forced Ranulfo to look deeply at mysteries like the love and randomness of the universe and his life as a U.S. citizen.
 Ranulfo also enlisted me, an Anglo professor, as his confidante and sidekick in this quest, and, together, we confronted scam artists and naysayers, cultural differences and personal fears, and ultimately the Financial Crisis of 2008.